 The second step of the proof, comprising Section 4, shows that the set of overlap and arrow extensions forms a basis of $\Ext^1_\Lambda (M(v),M(w))$.
 To see this, we show that $\Phi$ restricts to a surjection from the standard basis of $\Hom_{\KminusL}(\Q_{\pi(v)}, \Sigma \Q_{\pi(w)})$ to the set of arrow and overlap extensions in $\Ext^1_\Lambda (M(v),M(w))$.

 We emphasise that, with the exception of the case highlighted in the remark above, the methods apply equally to (homotopy or classical) strings and bands.
-Furthermore, for ease of the already somewhat heavy notation, in the proofs in Section 3 and 4, whenever we have a map between two band complexes or an extension between two band modules, implicitly and without loss of generality we assume that the parameters of the corresponding band complexes or band modules are equal to one.
-The reason that we can assume this is a direct consequence of the following: consider a map between two band complexes (resp. an extension between two band modules) with parameters $\lambda, \mu \in \kk^*$ each placed on a direct homotopy letter (resp. arrow).
-By \cite{CPS} and since $\Phi$ is a linear map it follows that the parameter of the mapping cone (and hence the middle term of the extension) placed on a direct homotopy letter (resp. arrow) is $\pm \lambda \mu^{-1}$.
-We refer the reader to \cite[\S 4.3]{CPS} for a more detailed discussion on the placement of parameters with respect to taking mapping cones.
+Furthermore, for ease of the already somewhat heavy notation, in the proofs in Section 3 and 4, whenever we have a map between two band complexes or an extension between two band modules, implicitly and without loss of generality we assume that the parameters of the corresponding band complexes or band modules are equal to one, see \cite[\S 2.3]{CPS} for more details on the placement of parameters with respect to mapping cones.